pilgrimbeart/synth/docs/source/introduction.rst

 Accounts
 --------
-These are stored in the ``..\synth_accounts`` directory and are personal to you.
+These are stored in the ``../synth_accounts/`` directory and are personal to you.
 See bottom for examples - you'll need to edit these to include your own private keys etc.
 An account file **must** contain:

  * "instance_name" : this defines what to call this running instance of Synth.
 It's used to name log files, and also to distinguish incoming event traffic intended for this particular instance
  * "client" {} : the name of the output client to use and any parameters it requires

+Optionally it can also contain:

- * "web_key" : optionally, the key to authenticate web clients
+ * "web_key" : the key to authenticate web clients
- * "slack_webhook" : optionally, the webhook handle for a Slack channel to report key events on
+ * "slack_webhook" : the webhook handle for a Slack channel to report key events on

 Certificates
 ************
-The ../synth_accounts directory may also contain ``ssl.crt`` and ``ssl.key`` files the two SSL certificate files necessary to enable Flask to securely accept and make HTTPS:// connections (so you only need these files if you're using inbound web events e.g. from DevicePilot)
+The ../synth_accounts/ directory may also contain ``ssl.crt`` and ``ssl.key``, the SSL certificate files necessary to enable Flask to securely accept and make HTTPS:// connections (so you only need these files if you're using inbound web events e.g. from DevicePilot)

 Clients
 -------